ParamountVentures/AzureNotificationHubsDemo/README.md

 	- Change the "Solution Platforms" dropdown to "Windows Phone (Universal)" and Build the project.
 This will add "Windows" as a platform.
 	- Open the config.xml in a text editor and find the section "vs:platformSpecificValues".
 Add "vs:publisherId" as a child element of "vs:platformSpecificWidget" and set this to the "Publisher" attribute of your application identity you got in the store in the step above (include the "CN=" text).
 	- Add an element as follows: <preference name="WindowsToastCapable" value="true" />
 - Close config.xml and click on it again to open the visual editor.
 Change to "Plugins", click "Custom" and check the "Git" option.
-Enter the following repository https://github.com/sgrebnov/cordova-plugin-azure-notificationhub.git and click "Add".
+Enter the following repository https://github.com/ParamountVentures/cordova-plugin-azure-notificationhub.git and click "Add".

-	>There is an issue with this plugin as it stands with VS2015.
-You must change as follows.
-In plugins/msopentech.azure.NotificationHub/src/windows8/NotificationHubProxy.js, change
-	>
-	>require("cordova/windows8/commandProxy").add("NotificationHub", module.exports);
-	>
-	>   to
-	>
-	>require("cordova/exec/proxy").add("NotificationHub", module.exports);

 - Open index.js in the scrips folder and add the following code at the bottom of the onDeviceReady() method (setting connectionString and notificationHubPath):